Decision table for Microsoft 365 Business Basic, Standard, Premium vs Enterprise E3/E5 for Canadian and BC SMBs, plus when to upgrade.

 Security is where the Business vs Enterprise distinction matters most for organisations evaluating compliance risk.

-For most SMBs, Business Premium provides adequate security coverage when properly configured.
+For many SMBs, Business Premium provides solid security coverage when properly configured.
 The gap between Business Premium and E3/E5 is primarily relevant for organisations with formal compliance programmes, legal hold requirements, or security operations centre functions.

 Licencing Considerations for BC Businesses